LGI/IMAG (Grenoble, FRANCE)

 illustrated step by step on the matrix switch problem.
 This style

-is based upon communicating automata for the control part (using only static
+is based upon communicating automata for the control part (using only

-recursion in LOTOS parallel composition, as well as recursion on the
+as recursion in LOTOS parallel composition, as well as recursion on the

-left of the enabling and disabling operators) and constructor discipline
+left of the enabling and disabling operators) and constructor

-structures to express dynamic aspects of the problem).
+allocated data structures to express dynamic aspects of the problem).